Underlying Psychology of This Argument

 Prisons and Jails Not Equipped to Handle Withdrawal Programs

 With these high numbers of imprisoned people, there are also those who did not receive treatments for substance addiction, leaving prisoners to be abused by lack of proper assistance when going through withdrawals.
-The National Institute on Drug Abuse reported that over 65 percent of prisoners had some type of untreated substance use disorder (SUD).
+The National Institute on Drug Abuse reported that over 65 percent of drug addicts prisoner had some type of untreated substance use disorder (SUD).
 Twenty percent of the population were under the influence of a substance during the commission of their crime.

 Those convicted of murder must be isolated from the general population.
 Unless there is a rehabilitation center at the prison, or located close by, then there is the likelihood that prisoners will not receive treatment or get better.